NickMaev/react-core-boilerplate/README.md

 # Usage

 ## Installation
+1. Install latest .NET Core **SDK** and **Runtime** by [link](https://dotnet.microsoft.com/download).
-0. Install of the latest stable [Node.js](https://nodejs.org/en/).
+2. Install of the latest stable [Node.js](https://nodejs.org/en/).
-1. At the first run you must close project if it runs in Visual Studio or another IDE.
+3. At the first run you must close project if it runs in Visual Studio or another IDE.
 Open project's folder in console and run command `npm install`.
-2. Type `npm run build:dev` for development, it will compile the main and vendor bundle.
+4. Type `npm run build:dev` for development, it will compile the main and vendor bundle.
-3. Run project.
+5. Run project.

 ## Modify WebPack vendor config
 If you modify the WebPack vendor config, you must manually recompile the vendor bundle.